crowdin/mobile-sdk-android/README.md

 2. Download or clone this module.

 ## Setup

+To configure Android SDK integration you need to:

+- Set up Distribution in Crowdin.
+- Set up SDK and enable Over-The-Air Content Delivery feature using Android Studio.

+**Distribution** is a CDN vault that mirrors the translated content of your project and is required for integration with Android app.

+To manage distributions open the needed project and go to *Over-The-Air Content Delivery*.
+You can create as many distributions as you need and choose different files for each.
+You’ll need to click the *Release* button next to the necessary distribution every time you want to send new translations to the app.

+**Note!** Currently, Custom Languages, Dialects, and Language Mapping are not supported for Android SDK.

+To integrate SDK with your application you need to follow step by step instructions:

 1. Inject Crowdin translations by adding *override* method in *BaseActivity class* to inject Crowdin translations into the Context.